-An Arts Portfolio (formerly the Arts Supplement) is a way for students to highlight their talents and accomplishments in the fine arts or performing arts.
+An Arts Portfolio (formerly called the Arts Supplement) is a way for students to highlight their talents and accomplishments in the fine or performing arts.
 Stanford applicants with serious interest or background in musical performance, composition or conducting may choose to supplement their admission application with an audition in music.
 Audition videos, compositional media, and supporting documents must be uploaded via the SlideRoom site from Common Application.
 Recordings may reside on an external site such as Youtube or Vimeo, and can be submitted by posting a hyperlink to the online audition.
 Vocal, instrumental, and conducting files must be submitted in video format.
-No audio-only files will be accepted, except in the case of composition applicants.Performers may choose to audition live for most instrument and voice areas.
-(Jazz must be video.)
+No audio-only files will be accepted except for composition submissions.Performers may choose to audition live for most instrument and voice areas.
+(Jazz and Indian classical must be video.)
 Only one audition per applicant is permitted.
-(For further details, see Live Auditions.)
+(For further details, go to Live Auditions.)

 How does an Arts Portfolio affect my application for admission?

 An Arts Portfolio is treated as one factor among many in an undergraduate application.
 These materials are entirely optional and will be reviewed at the discretion of the Office of Undergraduate Admission and the arts faculty.

 You may submit one Arts Portfolio.
 We suggest that your Arts Portfolio in Music contain two or three short, contrasting pieces.
 Please focus on one voice or instrument category only.

 May I audition live as well as submit a supplement through SlideRoom?

 Applicants are limited to one Arts Portfolio, and live auditions are Arts Portfolios.
 Most but not all performance categories allow for a live audition.
 (For details, review, “What is an Arts Portfolio?”)